 In the case of HDFCERGOGeneralInsurance Company Ltd. v.
 Sagir Ahmed &Ors.,the Delhi High Court held that the mere fact that the driving license held by the third respondent was not meant for commercial vehicles, cannot be taken as a fundamental breach of the terms and condition of the policy.
 Thus, the Delhi High Court rejected the claim for the exoneration of the Insurer.

-INSURER HAS TO PAY THE AMOUNT TO THE THIRD PARTY BUT CAN RECOVER THE AMOUNT
+- THE INSURER HAS TO PAY THE AMOUNT TO THE THIRD PARTY BUT CAN RECOVER THE AMOUNT FROM THE ASSURED

 When there is a breach against a third party and such party files a suit against both the Assured and the Insurer the Courts have held, in many instances, that the Insurer should compensate the third party, even if a wilful and conscious breach of the insurance policy of the Assured has been proved.
 The Courts have further held that the Insurer is entitled to recovery rights from the Assured upon compensating the third party.